Antigua and Barbuda entry requirements for United States passport holders

 Hotel booking or host invitation

-Carry a hotel confirmation or a letter from your host with their contact details.
-Officers rarely ask, but having it avoids delays.
+Carry a copy of your hotel reservation, Airbnb confirmation, or a letter from your host.
+Officers rarely ask for it, but having it avoids delays if they do.

 Recommended